bilizm/GeoFS-MCDU/README.md

 ## Basic Operations

-- **Open/Close MCDU**: Click the "MCDU" button in the bottom-right corner of the GeoFS interface, or press the "M" key
+- **Open/Close MCDU**: Click the "MCDU" button in the bottom-right corner of the GeoFS interface.
 - **Enter Data**: Use the keyboard buttons below the screen
 - **Clear Input**: Use the "CLR" button
 - **Delete Characters**: Use the "DEL" button